Skip to main content

 ja3: fe202172df94b322cc6e1e888a464d43

-resp.Protocol is the lib's internal label (h1, h2, h3). http_version from tls.peet.ws is what the server actually saw, so that's your source of truth.
+resp.Protocol is the lib's internal label (h1, h2, h3). http_version from tls.peet.ws is what the server actually saw, so that field is the source of truth.

 Switching mid-session